Team Semester Project

 Projects to Avoid

 As you form your teams, prior familiarity with languages or platforms may play in to your choice.
 But keep in mind that Software Security Assessors are often called in to analyze the security of software that is built using languages that they are not familiar with.
-ChatGPT can also explain code or syntax that you are unfamilar with.
+ChatGPT and other platforms can also explain code or syntax that you are unfamilar with.

 Project Hall of Fame